-Students are required to earn a minimum of 12 credits and a maximum of 16 credits in the target language per semester for study abroad, and programs will be arranged by the student in coordination with the Director of the SAII Office.
+Students are required to earn a minimum of 12 credits and a maximum of 16 credits in their target language per semester for study abroad.
+Course load will be selected by the student in coordination with the Director of the SAII Office.
 The academic worthiness of a particular program will be determined by a faculty committee working with the SAII Office.